A. Israel and the remnant of grace.

 Therefore consider the goodness and severity of God: on those who fell, severity; but toward you, goodness, if you continue in His goodness.
 Otherwise you also will be cut off.
 And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again.
 For if you were cut out of the olive tree which is wild by nature, and were grafted contrary to nature into a cultivated olive tree, how much more will these, who are natural branches, be grafted into their own olive tree?

 b.
-God is able to graft them in again: And, if Israel has been “cut off” because of their unbelief, they can be grafted in again if they do not continue in unbelief.
+God is able to graft them in again: And, if Israel was “cut off” because of their unbelief, they can be grafted in again if they do not continue in unbelief.

 i.
 “Evidently some Gentile believers were tempted to think that there was no future for Israel.
 She had rejected the gospel and it had now passed to the Gentiles; Israel was finished, rejected, cast off.
 God had chosen them instead.
 It is this kind of pride that Paul is opposing.”
 (Morris)